 3. Scope of Refugee Medical Screening Services.
+45 CFR 400.107
-45 CFR 400.107 a.
-Refugee Medical Screening Services are administered in accordance with the Office of Refugee Resettlement's 2012 refugee screening guidelines.

-b.
-See "Attachment A" for description of service elements of the Refugee Health Screening covered by Medicaid, including services provided based on age and risk factors.
+- a.
+Refugee Medical Screening Services are administered in accordance with the Office of Refugee Resettlement's 2012 refugee screening guidelines. - b.
+See "Attachment A" for description of service elements of the Refugee Health Screening covered by Medicaid, including services provided based on age and risk factors. - c.

-c.
 All aspects of the refugee medical screening checklist are billed to Medicaid, when available.
-If an individual is not eligible for MA, the screening is billed, as a flat rate, to RMA.
+If an individual is not eligible for MA, the screening is billed, as a flat rate, to RMA. - d.

-d.
 There are two additional services beyond those outlined in ORR's medical screening checklist which are included as part of health screening.
-These are Complex Medical Systems Coordination and secondary arrival administration.
+These are Medical Systems Coordination and secondary arrival administration.

 The Minnesota Department of Health has integrated health systems coordination to assist with care plans for refugees with acute or complex health care needs into its core activities.
-To accomplish this task, a medical social worker works with local refugee resettlement agencies to develop and set-up care protocols and assure initial health care services for cases with significant health conditions prior to arrival.
-The Minnesota Department of Health medical social worker identifies resources and communicates with Local Public Health, primary care providers and referral specialists to inform of the refugee's health status, and forwards relevant medical records to the appropriate health care facilities.
+To accomplish this task, a medical social worker (Health Systems Coordinator) works with local refugee resettlement agencies to develop and set-up care protocols and assure initial health care services for cases with significant health conditions prior to arrival.
+The Minnesota Department of Health medical social worker identifies resources and communicates with Local Public Health, primary care providers and referral specialists to inform of the refugee's health status, and forwards overseas relevant medical records to the appropriate health care facilities.

 Coordination of refugee health screening for secondary arrivals: According to the Office of Refugee Resettlement report issued in June 2015, Minnesota had a net migration of over 3,000 secondary refugees in FFY14 making it the number one destination in the US for secondary refugees.
-In CY2016, the Minnesota Department of Health received 978 secondary migrant referrals 44% of whom had not had and were still eligible for a refugee health screening; and an additional 10% needed treatment follow-up for latent TB infection).
+In CY2018, the Minnesota Department of Health received 72 secondary migrant referrals.
+Twenty six percent (N=19) were eligible for a health screening in Minnesota, and 14 (74%) of those received a screening and results reported to the Minnesota Department of Health.
 Overseas medical records are transferred from primary arrival state and forwarded to local care providers, avoiding unnecessary repetition of screening or vaccinations.
 This coordinated approach has been embraced locally, but requires resources to support care access for secondary refugees who do not have the support of a local resettlement agency.
 Limited resources are built into the health screening budget to support screening coordination in the counties most impacted by secondary arrivals.

 e.
 Refugee Medical Screening cost reimbursement by Medicaid is \$640 per person.
-For eligible populations without health coverage or whose health insurance does not cover the refugee health screening, a flat-fee reimbursement is made in the same amount for the cost of the refugee health screening - if completed within the first three months after arrival in the US - is charged to RMA.
+For eligible populations without health coverage or whose health insurance does not cover the refugee health screening, a flat-fee reimbursement is made in the same amount for the cost of the refugee health screening - if completed within the first three months after date of arrival in the US or of eligible status grant - is charged to RMA.
 The Minnesota Department of Health oversees this process as a part of health screening administration.

 f.
-The Minnesota Department of Health regularly monitors the screening status of all new arrivals to ensure that all complete screening within 90 days.
+The Minnesota Department of Health regularly monitors the screening status of all new arrivals to ensure that screening is initiated within 90 days of arrival (or status grant for US granted asylees and victims of human trafficking).
+The Minnesota Department of Health also monitors the completeness of the screening.
 Local Public Health contacts are called and reminded if health screenings are delayed and are offered support or appropriate interventions.